CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

 Try reloading when you're on `/home/detail`, though.
 There's a problem: there's no back button!
 There's no way to get to the home screen.
 Why is this?

 The reason is that stacks don't automatically have a "starting" screen.
-If you navigate to the details screen, that's where you begin in that stack.
+If you use a URL to go to the details screen, that's where you begin in that stack.

 To fix this, configure an `initialRouteName` in the linking config for the home stack: